Turning leaf into finished product.

-Tobacco manufacturing in Vietnam is a complex activity with a long supply chain and participation of numerous partners.
-To us, quality plays a crucial role and we make a great effort in every step of manufacturing to ensure our products meet the expectation of our customers.
+Cigarette manufacturing in Vietnam is a complex activity with a long supply chain and participation of numerous partners.
+To us, quality plays a crucial role and we make a great effort in every step of manufacturing to ensure our products to meet the expectation of our customers.

 Cigarette manufacture involves cut rag processing, cigarette rolling and product packing.

 The process converts tobacco leaves that arrive in 200 kg cases into batches of cut rag that is ready to be made into cigarettes.